 Ryan Hardy often breaks the law, tortures many of those that he wishes to get information out of, and has admitted that he feels great satisfaction and "a sense of power" whenever he takes a life, clearly shown by his Murder of Debra Parker's killer.

-Mike Weston will eagerly Torture and beat people to near death during the events of Season 2 & 3
+Mike Weston will eagerly Torture and beat people to near death during the events of Seasons 2 and 3.

 Cassie is a Disney Anti-Hero after she discovers that she is a witch.
 She becomes more Pragmatic as the series progresses later on after she discovers her heritage of Dark Magic.
 When she lets her dark magic overtake her, she becomes an Unscrupulous or Nominal Hero.
 As the series progresses, although Cassie has good intentions and uses her powers to save people, she also becomes much of a darker individual especially when she discovers her Dark Magic ancestry.